 - two sets of classical/contemporary couples

-The first verse of Inferno 18—“Luogo è in inferno detto Malebolge”—is interesting on a number of counts.
-First, its merging of the Latinate “Luogo è” (“locus est”) with Dante’s plebeian neologism “Malebolge” will be mirrored in the narrative: as we shall see, Dante will deliberately couple classical figures with contemporaries throughout the eighth circle.
+The first verse of Inferno 18 — “Luogo è in inferno detto Malebolge” — is interesting on a number of counts.
+First, its merging of the Latinate formula “Luogo è” (“locus est”) with Dante’s plebeian neologism “Malebolge” will be mirrored in the narrative: as we shall see, Dante will deliberately couple classical figures with contemporaries throughout the eighth circle.

-In the narrative/stylistic analysis of the canti of lower Hell in The Undivine Comedy, Chapter 4, I write as follows about the style of Malebolge and that of Inferno 18 in particular:
+A word is in order about Inferno 18’s style, and indeed about style in lower Hell more broadly.
+In the narrative/stylistic analysis of the canti of lower Hell in The Undivine Comedy, Chapter 4, I write as follows about the style of Malebolge and the style of Inferno 18 in particular:

-One of the key features of Dante’s Inferno and of Malebolge in particular is the extraordinary narrative and stylistic variatio that makes turning the page into a new canto a continual encounter with the new.
+One of the key features of Dante’s Inferno, notable in Malebolge, is the extraordinary narrative and stylistic variatio that makes turning the page into a new canto a continual encounter with the new.

-That said, I classify Inferno 18 as a mainly “low” style canto, whereas, for instance, the canto that follows belongs mainly to the “high” style.
+In stylistic terms, I classify Inferno 18 as mainly a “low” style canto, whereas, for instance, the following canto belongs mainly to the “high” style.
 A caveat: these categories should never be taken as monolithic, since even when Dante has designated a certain section or canto as mainly belonging to a particular register or style, he nevertheless always includes some variety.

 Although Inferno 18 contains different stylistic registers, it is famous for the lowly merda in which the flatterers are immersed.
 Indeed, in later periods many authors and arbiters of style issued rebukes to Dante for the language of Inferno 18.

-The language and style of Inferno 18 clarify the nature and the properties of comedìa, as this text was recently named during the Geryon episode (see In: ferno 16.128 and the end of the Introduction to that canto).
-We now can understand better what comedìa is: a form of writing that willingly embraces every kind of language and style, because it represents all of reality.
+The language and style of Inferno 18 clarify the nature and the properties of comedìa, as this text was recently named during the Geryon episode (see Inferno 16.128 and the end of the Introduction to Inferno 16).
+We are now in a position to understand better what comedìa is: a form of writing that willingly embraces every kind of language and style, because it represents all of reality.

 The ongoing meditation on the nature of comedìa that runs through the post-Geryon canti includes the contrast between comedìa, which can be low as well as high, and the epics of classical antiquity, which are composed in an unremittingly high style.

-The contrast between the mixed vernacular style and the high style of classical epic is reflected in another narrative element that we associate with Malebolge: the classical/contemporary couple.
+The contrast between the mixed vernacular style and the high style of classical epic is reflected in another narrative element that we can associate with Malebolge: the classical/contemporary couple.
 In this part of Hell Dante goes out of his way to couple contemporary figures with classical figures.
-These couples are indexed to the poet’s ongoing meditation on comedìa and tragedìa, a meditation that is particularly strong in Malebolge.
+The classical/contemporary couples of lower Hell are indexed to the poet’s ongoing meditation on comedìa and tragedìa, a meditation that is particularly strong in Malebolge.

 The coupling of classical with contemporary souls is spectacularly on display in Inferno 18.
-In this canto we actually find two sets of classical/contemporary couples, one couple in each bolgia: Venedico Caccianemico and Jason in bolgia 1 (Venedico is a pimp and Jason a seducer), and Alessio Interminelli and Thaïs in bolgia 2.
+Two of the ten trenches of Malebolge are sandwiched into this one canto, and Inferno 18 actually boasts two sets of classical/contemporary couples, one couple in each bolgia: Venedico Caccianemico and Jason in bolgia 1, and Alessio Interminelli and Thaïs in bolgia 2.

 * * *

-The circle of fraud consists of ten bolge, or “sacks” heaped with fraudulent sinners.
+As noted above, the circle of fraud consists of ten bolge, or ditches, which are packed with fraudulent sinners.
 These sinners are listed in the organizational template of Hell offered by Inferno 11, although not in the order in which they are later encountered:

 ipocresia, lusinghe e chi affattura, falsità, ladroneccio e simonia, ruffian, baratti e simile lordura.
 (Inf.
 11.58-60)